Namer, Daraa

 Namer (نامر), also known as Namer al-Hawa, is a village in southern Syria, administratively part of the Izraa District in the Daraa Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Namer had a population of 2,507 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims, while Christians constitute a large minority.

 Geography

-Location

 Namer is situated at an elevation of 580 m above sea level.
 It is south of the district capital of Izraa, southeast of the subdistrict capital ash-Shaykh Miskin, northeast of the governorate capital of Daraa, north of Khirbet Ghazaleh, and northwest of al-Hirak.
 The area in which Namer lies is characterized by its rich soils and moderate rainfall, historically providing Namer with significant agricultural bounty and relatively sufficient water resources.

 History

 Namer was mentioned by the 4th-century historian Eusebius.
 The 5th-century historian Jerome noted that it was a significant settlement and a place used by Nabatean nomads to encamp and convene.

 During Mamluk rule (1260s–1517), Namer was part of the wilaya of Adhri'at (Daraa).